 - Salesforce: We used Salesforce for more than a decade.
 It’ll do almost anything, but you’ll pay a steep price in monthly fees plus developer costs.

 - Zoho CRM: We’ve had very positive experiences with Zoho.
 It’s a bit like using Salesforce’s younger, dumber sibling.
 It has all the features but it’s always a year or two behind.
 The price is very reasonable.
+They offer a simplified and streamlined version called BigIn as well.

 - Evichat: Cloud-based discovery tool for unearthing chat and SMS conversations.

 - TheFormTool: Entry-level document assembly tool.
-Sharefile File storage with document management capabilities.

 - FormStack Documents: Formerly WebMerge.
 A simple, powerful, cloud-based document assembly engine.
 This is a great place to start when it comes to automating documents for quick fill-in-the-blanks using an existing repository of client information, like a spreadsheet or practice management system.